Any Question? Email Us

 Transfer to the airport for your onward journey.

-The cost for Everest Base Camp Trek with Island Peak Climbing in 2025/2026 typically ranges from $3,000 to $4,500 per person, depending on the level of services, group size, and itinerary customizations.
+The cost for the Everest Base Camp Trek with Island Peak Climbing in 2025/2026 typically ranges from $3,000 to $4,500 per person, depending on the level of services, group size, and itinerary customizations.
 Here is a breakdown of potential expenses:

 Trekking Permits and Climbing Fees: $400 - $500